 For most Australians, bruises and black eyes are the tell-tale signs of domestic violence.
 But what if every Australian could see the signs of abuse that can run much deeper than physical violence?

-BaptistCare HopeStreet has undertaken research to measure Australian’s awareness of the seven types of domestic abuse – economic, sexual, spiritual, verbal, emotional, physical and social.
+BaptistCare HopeStreet has undertaken research to measure the Australian public’s awareness of the seven types of domestic abuse – economic, sexual, spiritual, verbal, emotional, physical and social.
 It found that older Australians are much more likely to recognise all forms of domestic violence than younger generations, indicating a concerning lack of awareness of the many signs of domestic abuse among young people.

 This generational divide highlights an urgent need to educate young Australians about healthy relationships and how to respond in situations where abuse of any kind (not just the most common or visible) is evident.